-Released in 2004 on the Game Boy Colour, it was an instant classic.
+Released in 2004 on the Game Boy Colour, this was an instant classic.
 Charming, unique, and bubbling over with fun ideas, this is a glorious addition to the Zelda canon.

 The Legend of Zelda: The Minish Cap

 What will the bods at Nintendo do this time?
 What route will protagonist Link take?
 Will I be able to buy sandwiches for Link in this one?

 This fellow grants you all sorts of new powers, but you’re also often transported to the world of the Minish (kind of a Borrowers type deal going on) in-between the usual brilliant dungeon raiding.

 The point of them is to encourage scouting about and exploration, with adult themes often subtly hinted whilst outright escapism overwhelms and leaves you dribbling on your arm (possibly—we’re not saying it’s happened to us!).

 The Minish Cap is, simply put, one of the most charming games we’ve ever played.
 The SNES -era graphics complement the inventive gameplay and the dungeons are challenging but fair.
 If there’s a complaint, here it is: it’s a rather short Zelda title.

 Who is Zelda Anyway?

 You don’t play as Zelda in the games, you’re the protagonist Link.
-He’s blonde bimbo sort of dude who doesn’t say much (typical converse consists of grunts and roars such as “hiiighhyah!” – we didn’t indicate he’s mentally stable).
+He’s blonde bimbo sort of dude who doesn’t say much (typical converse consists of grunts and roars kiai from martial arts—we didn’t indicate he’s mentally stable).

 However, with Breath of the Wild on the way, most people will be more interested in the release on Nintendo’s new console the NX (thusly signalling the death of the Wii U).

 You can pick up the Minish Cap super cheap on its eShop and it’s a highly recommend purchase.
 This is a gem—a charming slice of brilliance.
 Purchase.
 Or else!